Analysis | The GameStop stock situation isn’t about populism. It’s about whether the market is ‘real.’

 Some analysts have described GameStop and other stocks like it as “meme stocks.”
 They’re right, in a sense.

 If you are a younger person, you’ve probably encountered an older relative or friend sharing a meme well after it expired from popular culture.
 On Inauguration Day, everyone got a kick out of Sen. Bernie Sanders’s mittens.
-A few days later, the meme was over, driven into the ground by the zealously-online.
+A few days later, the meme was over, driven into the ground by the zealously online.
 Not so to your extremely offline relatives.
 But by the time they got to the joke, the spark was gone.
 So it will be (probably) be with GameStop.

 The conventional wisdom around stocks is to buy index funds — an asset that fluctuates up and down parallel to the general market (which, as we’ve learned, tends to go up in the long run).
 The underlying logic is that by the time you, a nonprofessional, learn about a promising new stock, institutional investors have already taken action.
 You’ve missed out on the biggest moves.